lessthanno/LeetCode-Swift/README.md

 LeetCode OJ Solutions in Swift.

 [LeetCode OJ](http://www.leetcode.com) is online judge platform for preparing technical coding interviews.
-There are solutions in Swift and some conculusions blogs.
+There are solutions in Swift and some summary blogs.

 ### Solutions